To sustain this free service, we receive affiliate commissions via some of our links. This doesn’t affect rankings. Our review process.

 The Nest Protect Smoke Plus Carbon Monoxide 2nd Generation is a high-tech, WiFi-enabled alarm that gets excellent customer reviews.
 This detector is an interconnected photoelectric system that connects through WiFi with your iPhone, iPad or Android, allowing you to receive smartphone messages if your alarm triggers or its battery is low.

-Nest’s 1st Gen. Smoke Plus Carbon Monoxide Alarm had some problems working through some tech issues, but it appears that the later generation product has hit the ground running.
+Nest’s 1st Gen. Smoke Plus Carbon Monoxide Alarm had some tech issues, but it appears that the later generation product has hit the ground running.
 It is, arguably, the best combo photoelectric smoke and carbon monoxide detector on the market.
 But it comes at a higher price.

 Nest 2nd Gen. comes as a battery-operated or hard-wired unit.
 Both are the same price.